Deya-B/Linux_Python_DB/Linux/Expansions_RegEx.md

 head -n 100 adult.data | grep "^\^"         # Lines that start with the ∧ symbol
 ```

-## 2 Splice-junction Gene Sequences data set
+## Grouping
 For the following examples you must download the splice.data file:
 ```Nushell
 wget https://archive.ics.uci.edu/ml/machine-learning-databases/molecular-biology/splice-junction-gene-sequences/splice.data
 ```

-### 2.1 Grouping
-- Sometimes we may want to group expressions using parentheses
-- If we want the () symbols to be interpreted as group delimiters, we must escape them
+Sometimes we may want to group expressions using parentheses. <br> If we want the `()` symbols to be interpreted as group delimiters, we must escape them like this `\( \)`

-Whilst with...
+To understand why gouping is use we can see that whilst with...
 - `GTA` We obtain all the exact matches GTA separately. <br> This means: GTAGTAAAA, will be identified as the two matches GTA, GTA.
 - `GTA*` We obtain matches that contain GT+anything (any number of times) and resets with the start of a new GT. <br> This means GTAGTAAAA = (will yield) GTA, GTAAAA.